OCR-D/core/README.md

 Some parts of the software are configured via environment variables:

-* `OCRD_METS_CACHING`: If set to `true`, access to the METS file is cached, speeding in-memory search and modification.
 * `OCRD_PROFILE`: This variable configures the built-in CPU and memory profiling.
 If empty, no profiling is done.
 Otherwise expected to contain any of the following tokens:
   * `CPU`: Enable CPU profiling of processor runs
   * `RSS`: Enable RSS memory profiling